amiseo/awsdevassoc/12._SQS/1_SQS_Node/README.md

 # NodeExample1
-This example creates a basic DynamoDB table and loads 10 items into the table.
-The table created in this example uses only a primary key "id", no sort key.
-Primary key values must be unique.
+This example creates a an SQS queue and produces/consumes votes.
+Data is logged to an Sqlite database.

 ## Install Deps
 ```